johnshearing/iotaAirgappedClientServerWallet/data/dbHistory/README.md

 * The gsuid.json file is locked by creating a new folder called ("gsuid.lock") inside the dbHistory folder before the read is attempted.
 * The operating system will not allow a second folder of the same name to be created in the dbHistory folder.
-* So if a second user attempts to read the gsuid.json file the while the lock folder exists then the code will throw an error stating that the lock folder can not be created because a folder of the same name already exists.
+* So if a second user attempts to lock and then read the gsuid.json file the while the lock folder exists then the code will throw an error stating that the lock folder can not be created because a folder of the same name already exists.
 * This stops the second user's code from running which prevents a read of the nextId until the first user reads it, increments it, and removes the lock.
 * The second user's error is caught silently behind the scenes with several retries to lock the file before finally notifying the administrator if a lock can not be obtained.
 * The system signs the lock folder for the user by placing a text document into the folder which identifies the user.
 I may choose to let nodejs modify the properties of the folder instead.